Hansmu/terraform-tutorial/Readme.md

 output values.
 An outputted attribute can not only be used for the user for reference, but it can also act as an input to other resource being created via Terraform.

+We can have a central source from which we can import values from.